The Early Years

 During this period of intense creative activity, Rusty experienced a serious health crisis which turned out to be a blessing in disguise.
 On October 5, 2002, after returning from performing at a private party for FORTUNE magazine at the Rock and Roll Hall of Fame in Cleveland, he decided to check himself into the hospital after what he said was "feeling something different going on inside my body".
 Within 3 days he would receive a life-saving quadruple heart bypass at St. Thomas hospital in Nashville.

-Rusty relied on God's leading and decided to write a gospel song.
+It was during his recuperation at his mother’s home, that Rusty allowed God to use the quiet time to work in his heart.
+He started pondering his future, and reflecting on how his past had led to this moment in time and he decided to return to his roots by writing a gospel song.
 It was called “John in the Jordan”, referring to John the Baptist in the Bible.
 Rusty said of this period: "Musically, it was a return to everything I grew up on".
-His song 'John in the Jordan' became a very successful #1 record, and the album on which it appeared went on to win a Dove Award for Southern Gospel Album of the Year at the 39th GMA Dove Awards.
+His song 'John in the Jordan' became a very successful #1 hit, and the album on which it appeared went on to win a Dove Award for Southern Gospel Album of the Year at the 39th GMA Dove Awards.
 Rusty soon found that artists in the gospel genre wanted to hear more from him.

 Gospel music impresario and pioneer Bill Gaither would be one of the major champions behind Rusty's songwriting career.
 Speaking of Rusty, Gaither said, "As one of the promising young writers in our field.
 Rusty Golden undoubtedly has a bright future ahead of him.
 I'm very excited about his ideas and I believe the sky is the limit for him."